Catholic sisters and nuns in the United States: Organization

+There are four United States federations of institutes of consecrated life and societies of apostolic life which have received approval from the Holy See, namely the Council of Major Superiors of Women Religious (CMSWR), the Conference of Major Superiors of Men's Institutes USA, the Leadership Conference of Women Religious, and the US Conference of Secular Institutes.

 In April 1956, the Holy See's Congregation of the Affairs of Religious requested that religious sisters in the U.S. form a national conference.
 In November of that year, the committee of sisters in the U.S. called a meeting in Chicago of general and provincial superiors of pontifical communities to consider the formation of a national conference.
-They voted unanimously to establish the Conference of Major Superiors of Women (CMSW) to "promote the spiritual welfare" of the country's women religious, "ensure increasing effectiveness of their apostolate," and "foster closer fraternal cooperation with all religious of the United States, the hierarchy, the clergy, and Catholic associations."
+They voted unanimously to establish the Conference of Major Superiors of Women to "promote the spiritual welfare" of the country's women religious, "ensure increasing effectiveness of their apostolate", and "foster closer fraternal cooperation with all religious of the United States, the hierarchy, the clergy, and Catholic associations".
 In 1971, the name was changed to the Leadership Conference of Women Religious.
 As of 2015, the conference includes over 1500 members, encompassing approximately 80 percent of the 57,000 women religious in the United States.
-The conference describes its charter as assisting its members to "collaboratively carry out their service of leadership to further the mission of the Gospel in today's world."
-The canonically-approved organization collaborates in the Catholic church and in society to "influence systemic change, studying significant trends and issues within the church and society, utilizing our corporate voice in solidarity with people who experience any form of violence or oppression, and creating and offering resource materials on religious leadership skills."
+The conference describes its charter as assisting its members to "collaboratively carry out their service of leadership to further the mission of the Gospel in today's world".
+The canonically-approved organization collaborates in the Catholic church and in society to "influence systemic change, studying significant trends and issues within the church and society, utilizing our corporate voice in solidarity with people who experience any form of violence or oppression, and creating and offering resource materials on religious leadership skills".
 The conference serves as a resource both to its members and to the public who may be seeking resources on leadership for religious life.